github/codeql/javascript/documentation/library-customization.rst

 You can override ``AnalyzedNode::getAValue`` to customize the type inference.
-Note that the type inference is expected to be sound, that is (as far as practical), the abstract values inferred for a data-flow nodes should cover all possible concrete values this node may take on at runtime.
+Note that the type inference is expected to be sound, that is (as far as practical), the abstract values inferred for a data-flow node should cover all possible concrete values this node may take on at runtime.

 You can also extend the set of abstract values.
 To add individual abstract values that are independent of the program being analyzed, define a subclass of ``CustomAbstractValueTag``